mikesperber/haskell-effects-tutorial/README.md

 ```

 - install [Visual Studio Code](https://code.visualstudio.com/download)
+- install the "ghcide" extension:: click on the
+  "Extensions" icon on the left, search for "ghcide", select
+  "ghcide", click on install
 - install the "Remote - Containers" extension: click on the
   "Extensions" icon on the left, search for "Containers", select
   "Remote - Containers", click  on install